Jin Xuan

 Does Jin Xuan handle dietary restrictions?

 Cantonese kitchens at Michelin level generally accommodate dietary requests with advance notice, but Jin Xuan's specific policy is not documented.
-Given the menu's reliance on imported proteins — Australian black cod, New Zealand lobster — vegetarian or allergen-specific requests are worth flagging at the time of booking, not on arrival.
+Given the menu's reliance on imported proteins; Australian black cod, New Zealand lobster; vegetarian or allergen-specific requests are worth flagging at the time of booking, not on arrival.

 What are alternatives to Jin Xuan in Shanghai?

-If Jin Xuan is fully booked or the spend is too high, Bao Li Xuan, 102 House, and Ji Pin are Pearl-listed alternatives in Shanghai worth considering.
+If Jin Xuan is fully booked or the spend is too high, Bao Li Xuan, 102 House, Ji Pin are Pearl-listed alternatives in Shanghai worth considering.
 For a different format at a lower price tier, those options also reduce the view premium you are partly paying for at Jin Xuan.

 Is Jin Xuan good for a special occasion?